 Young activists such as Greta Thunberg and Isra Hirsi inspire us all with their tenacity and passion, but we all need to play our part to support them and amplify their voices.
 That’s why we are so delighted to join 40 other organisations nationally in the Ernest Cook “Green Influencers” scheme to support young people aged 10-14 years to make a difference to our local community and our environment.
-The project will run January 2021 – December 2022.
+The project started in January 2021 and will run to December 2022, and we are already working with young people all over York.

-120 young environmental activists in York will be at the forefront of youth social action projects for the environment to benefit schools and communities in the area.
-Young people will decide what type of project they would like to do, including things like planting trees, sowing wildflowers, litter picking, campaigning or tackling waste and recycling.
-Together, they will turn words into actions that will protect and enhance the local environment and tackle climate change.
+Up to 120 young environmental activists in York will be at the forefront of youth social action projects for the environment to benefit schools and communities in the area.
+Young people decide what type of project they would like to do, including things like planting trees, sowing wildflowers, litter picking, campaigning or tackling waste and recycling.
+Together, they will turn words into actions to protect and enhance the local environment and tackle climate change.

-Supported by our Green Mentor, Freya Lovett, young people will learn new skills and gain experience and confidence as they take on the social and environmental issues important to them.
-They will be helped to form meaningful connections with the natural environment and each other through fun outdoor activities as a positive way of powering change.
+Supported by our Green Mentor, Freya Lovett, young people learn new skills and gain experience and confidence as they take on the social and environmental issues important to them.
+They are helped to form meaningful connections with the natural environment and each other through fun outdoor activities as a positive way of powering change.

 “We are really excited to receive the funding from The Ernest Cook Trust which will enable us to help young people from across York to become Green Influencers.
 They will then be able to make a real difference in their local communities with environmental projects.”